mrgaaron/docs/README.md

 ### Terminology

-* "Data point" is two words
+* "data point" is two words
-* "Time zone" is two words
+* "time zone" is two words
 * "real time" or "real-time", not "realtime"
 * "timestamp" is one word